jundalisay/superb/content/en/maharlika/laws/epira-irr/part-1/rule-01.md

 Participants and governmental authorities, including but not limited to: the DOE, NAPOCOR, NEA, ERC, and PSALM. -->

-### RULE 2.
-DECLARATION OF POLICY
+### Rule 2.
+Declaration Of Policy

 - Ensure and accelerate the total electrification of the country
 - Ensure the quality, reliability, security and affordability of electricity
-- Ensure transparent and reasonable prices of electricity in a regime of free and fair competition and full public accountability to achieve greater operational and economic efficiency, promote consumer choice and enhance the competitiveness of Philippine products in the global market
+- Ensure transparent and reasonable prices of electricity in a regime of free and fair competition and full public accountability to:
+  - achieve greater operational and economic efficiency
+  - promote consumer choice
+  - enhance the competitiveness of Philippine products in the global market
-- Enhance the inflow of private capital, participation in the attendant risks, and broaden the ownership base of the power generation, transmission and distribution sectors
+- Enhance the inflow of private capital and participation in the attendant risks
+  - Broaden the ownership base of the power generation, transmission and distribution sectors
-- Ensure fair and non-discriminatory treatment of public and private sector entities in the process of Restructuring the electric power industry
+- Ensure fair and non-discriminatory treatment of public and private sector entities while restructuring the power industry
 - Protect the public interest as it is affected by the rates and services of electric utilities and other providers of electric power
 - Assure socially and environmentally compatible energy sources and infrastructure
-- Promote the utilization of indigenous and new and renewable energy resources in power generation in order to reduce dependence on imported energy
+- Promote the utilization of indigenous, new, and renewable energy resources to reduce dependence on imported energy
-- Provide for an orderly and transparent Privatization of the assets and liabilities of the NAPOCOR
+- Provide for an orderly and transparent Privatization of NAPOCOR
-- Establish a strong and purely independent regulatory body and system to ensure consumer protection and enhance the competitive operation of the electricity market
+- Establish a strong and purely independent regulatory body and system to:
+  - ensure consumer protection
+  - enhance the competitive operation of the electricity market
 - Encourage the efficient use of energy and other modalities of Demand Side Management (DSM).

-### RULE 3: RESPONSIBILITIES OF THE DOE, ERC, NAPOCOR, NEA AND PSALM
+## Rule 3: Responsibilities Of The Doe, Erc, Napocor, Nea And Psalm

 Section 1.
 Responsibilities of the DOE.

-In addition to its existing powers and functions, the DOE shall supervise the Restructuring of the electricity industry and perform the following functions:
+In addition to its existing powers and functions,

+The DOE shall supervise the Restructuring of the electricity industry and do the following:

-(a) Formulate policies for the planning and implementation of a comprehensive program for the efficient supply and economical use of energy consistent with the approved national economic plan and with the policies on environmental protection and conservation and maintenance of ecological balance, and provide a mechanism for the integration, rationalization, and coordination of the various energy programs of the Government;
+- a.
+Formulate policies for a comprehensive program for the efficient and economical energy supply consistent with:
+  - the national economic plan
+  - the policies on environmental protection and conservation of ecological balance
+  - a mechanism for the integration, rationalization, and coordination of the various energy programs of the Government

+- b.
+Develop and update annually the existing Philippine Energy Plan (PEP)

+The PEP:
-(b) Develop and update annually the existing Philippine Energy Plan, hereinafter referred to as PEP, which shall provide for an integrated and comprehensive exploration, development, utilization, distribution, and conservation of energy resources, with preferential bias for environment-friendly, indigenous, and low-cost sources of energy.
+- details the integrated and comprehensive exploration, development, utilization, distribution, and conservation of energy resources, with preferential bias for environment-friendly, indigenous, and low-cost sources of energy.
-Page 2 of 100The PEP shall include a policy direction towards the Privatization of government agencies related to energy, deregulation of the power and energy industry, and reduction of dependency on oil-fired plants.
+- includes a policy direction towards the Privatization of government agencies related to energy, deregulation of the power and energy industry, and reduction of dependency on oil-fired plants.
-Said PEP shall be submitted to Congress not later than the fifteenth (15 th ) day of September and every year thereafter;
+- shall be submitted to Congress not later than Sept 15 annually.

-(c) Prepare and update annually a Power Development Program (PDP) and integrate the same into the PEP.
+- c.
+Prepare and update annually a Power Development Program (PDP) and integrate the same into the PEP.

 The PDP shall consider and integrate the individual or joint development plans of the transmission, generation, and distribution sectors of the electric power industry which are submitted to the DOE: Provided, however, That the ERC shall have exclusive authority covering the Grid Code and the Distribution Code; and the pertinent rules and regulations it may issue.

-The DOE, following its approval of the Transmission Development Plan (TDP) prepared by the National Transmission Corporation (TRANSCO) or its Buyer or Concessionaire, shall integrate the TDP with the annual development plans of Distribution Utilities and NAPOCOR, and other relevant data as are available to DOE, which shall be incorporated in the PEP;
+The DOE, following its approval of the Transmission Development Plan (TDP) prepared by the National Transmission Corporation (TRANSCO) or its Buyer or Concessionaire, shall integrate the TDP with the annual development plans of Distribution Utilities and NAPOCOR, and other relevant data as are available to DOE, which shall be incorporated in the PEP.

-(d) Ensure the reliability, quality and security of supply of electric power;
+- d.
+Ensure the reliability, quality and security of supply of electric power
-(e) Following the Restructuring of the electricity sector, the DOE shall, among others:
+- e.
+Following the Restructuring of the electricity sector, the DOE shall:

-(i) Encourage private sector investments in the electricity sector and promote development of indigenous and Renewable Energy Sources including small-scale renewable energy generating sources;
+  - i.
+Encourage private sector investments in the electricity sector and promote development of indigenous and Renewable Energy Sources including small-scale renewable energy generating sources;